rcardin/rcardin.github.io/_drafts/the-secret-life-of-objects.markdown

 ## Information hiding and classes' definition

-As anyone who follows me from some time knows, I am a big fan of dependency minimization between classes.
-I have developed a little [theoretical framework](http://rcardin.github.io/programming/oop/software-engineering/2017/04/10/dependency-dot.html) that allows to calculate the dependency degree of an architecture.
-Basically, this framework is based on the number of dependencies a class has with other classes and the scope of these dependencies, in terms of class life cycle.

-I have already use my framework in other circumstances, like when I spoke about the [Single-Responsibility Principle](http://rcardin.github.io/solid/srp/programming/2017/12/31/srp-done-right.html).

-This time I will try to use it to sketch a process whose goal is to aggregate information and related behaviors inside the same class, _hiding_ the former to the clients of the class.

 Using our initial example once again, we can begin from a totally unstructured set of procedures.

 {% highlight scala %}